frederikvig/nyum/_recipes/boller.md

 ---

-> Set aside and cover with some plastic and a kitchen towel for 1 hour or more to rise until double in size.
+> Set aside and cover with some plastic and a kitchen towel for 2 hours or more to rise until double in size.

 ---